MicrosoftDocs/azure-dev-docs/articles/terraform/overview-azapi-provider.md

 # Overview of the Terraform AzAPI provider

 The AzAPI provider is a thin layer on top of the [Azure ARM REST APIs](/rest/api/resources/).
-The AzAPI provider enables you to manage any Azure resource type using any API version.
-This provider complements the AzureRM provider by enabling the management of new Azure resources and properties (including private preview).
+It enables you to manage any Azure resource type using any API version, enabling you to utilize latest and greatest functionality within Azure.
+AzAPI is a first-class provider designed to be used in tandem with the AzureRM provider or even on its own.

 ## Resources